NCAR/MPAS-vortex-tracker/README.md

   - Unstack wind, height, and temperature variables.
 GFDL tracker doesn't expect variables with a vertical dimension.
   `python scripts/unstack_vertical_dim.py all.nc --ofile diag.$meshid.$ymd$h.nc --clobber`

   - If you run the tracker in ‘tcgen’ (tropical cyclone genesis) mode, you can skip the rest of the section.
-Otherwise for ‘tracker’ mode, you need the initial storm positions in a file called tcvit_rsmc_storms.txt.  wget_tcvitals.csh will download TC vitals for the requested init time and put it in the aforementioned file.
+Otherwise for ‘tracker’ mode, you need the initial storm positions in a file called `tcvit_rsmc_storms.txt`.  `wget_tcvitals.csh` will download TC vitals for the requested init time and put it in the aforementioned file.
   `scripts/wget_tcvitals.csh $ymd $h tcvit_rsmc_storms.txt`
   where `$ymd` is the initialization time in yyyymmdd format and `$h` is hour.